mustackable-dev/mustackable-site/docs/README.md

 We host our website as a Node.js app operated via cPanel on Namecheap.
 We needed to create a special GitHub action/workflow in order to automate the deployment.

-The tricky part was getting the Node.js app to restart after FTP transfer finished, but we found a way to achieve this (see [here](https://github.com/mustackable-dev/mustackable-site/blob/main/.github/workflows/main.yml)).
+The tricky part was getting the Node.js app to restart after FTP transfer finished.
+You can see [here](https://github.com/mustackable-dev/mustackable-site/blob/main/.github/workflows/main.yml) how we did it.

-Feel free to copy this Github Action/Workflow, if you have to deploy your own Node.js project to a cPanel host 👍🐷